moritzsalla/cci-physcomp/term-1/week-1/README.md

 ## Error Code

 Apple removed support for 32bit applications.
 Arduino plugin for VS Code runs the IDE in the background, hence that won't work either.
+Apparently the newer chip on the leonardo isn't supported by the new Mac OS.
+Later on I got a Mega, which worked fine.

 ```c++
 Arduino: 1.8.10 (Mac OS X), Board: “Arduino Leonardo”